Theory and Aural Skills

 - sing given melodies at sight

 - sing a melody first played on an instrument

 - clap a rhythm first played on an instrument

 - identify, by ear, types of intervals and triads played on tape (e.g., perfect 4th, minor 3rd, major triad, diminished triad)

-You will write a diagnostic theory entrance test, giving the professor insight into the knowledge that incoming first-year students possess.
-There will be 2 hours allotted for the test, after which the professor will be in contact with you regarding the results and any helpful recommendations.
+You will complete a diagnostic theory assessment, giving the professor insight into the knowledge that incoming first-year students possess.
+There will be two (2) hours allotted for the assessment, after which the professor will be in contact with you regarding the results and any helpful recommendations.

-For more information about the test or the UPEI Music Theory Camp offered each year in August, please contact the department.
+For more information about the assessment or the UPEI Music Theory Camp offered each year in August, please contact the department.

-Applicants for the B.A.
-(Music) program must be interviewed and must complete the written theory and ear tests, preferably on one of the Audition days listed above.
+*Applicants for the B.A.
+(Music) program must be interviewed and must complete the written theory and ear assessments, preferably on one of the scheduled audition days.
 They will perform an audition only if they wish to take Applied Music as an elective in their program.
 Such instruction will be approved only if faculty time permits.